JeffreyRiggle/sona-server/README.md

 The Sona Project
 ================

-Sona (Support Oriented Notification Application) is a soon to be open-source project.
+Sona (Support Oriented Notification Application) is a open-source project.
 This project is intended to provide a simple and easy to use web service that allows for the creation and management of incidents.

 # Sona